talinjw/angry-birds/README.md

 # sentiment-analysis
-A web application that allows users to perform sentiment analysis on twitter data.
+A web application that allows users to perform sentiment analysis on reddit data.